muzahidai/Install-Cuda-on-Ubuntu/README.md

 ```
 sudo vim ~/.bashrc
 ```
->>press i to edit the file and addd the following lines inside the file at the bottom
+>>press i to edit the file and addd the following lines inside the file at the bottom.
+Change cuda directory according to you, "/usr/local/cuda-1x.x/bin'.
+To make sure, you can manually go this directory and see the directory name to be confirmed.
 ```
 export PATH=/usr/local/cuda-10.0/bin${PATH:+:${PATH}}
 export LD_LIBRARY_PATH=/usr/local/cuda-10.0/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}